danielpalme/ReportGenerator/README.md

                        Can be used in future reports to show coverage evolution.
    Plugins:            Optional plugin files for custom reports or custom history storage (separated by semicolon).
    Assembly filters:   Optional list of assemblies that should be included or excluded in the report.
+   Namespace filters:  Optional list of namespaces that should be included or excluded in the report.
    Class filters:      Optional list of classes that should be included or excluded in the report.
    File filters:       Optional list of files that should be included or excluded in the report.
                        Exclusion filters take precedence over inclusion filters.